 - For debt recovery

-The retention period for special data in patient records is a minimum of 10 years and may be longer for complex records or to meet our legal requirements.
-The retention period for staff records is 6 years.
-The retention periods for other personal data is 2 years after it was last processed.
+The retention period for special data in patient records is a minimum of 11 years and may be longer for complex records or to meet our legal requirements.
+The retention period for other personal data is 2 years after it was last processed.
 Details of retention periods are available in the Record Retention procedure available from the practice.

 You have the following personal data rights: